Deep Clustering of Text Representations for Supervision-free Probing of Syntax

-In Table~\ref{table:7}, we report the F1 and M1 score of constituency labelling (CoLab) over the WSJ test set for 5 random runs.\footnote{We use gold constituent boundaries for these experiments.} As described before, we represented constituents as a concatenation \footnote{We also tried coherent \cite{seo2019real}, diffsum \cite{ouchi2018span,stern2017minimal}, and the concatenation of end words and the span mean/max but did not see substantial improvements.} of the embeddings of first and last words in the span where word embeddings are computed by averaging the corresponding subword embeddings.
-We observe improvement over DIORA \cite{drozdov2019unsupervised1}, a recent unsupervised constituency parsing model and achieve competitive results to a recent variant that improves DIORA by incorporating discrete representation learning \cite{drozdov2019unsupervised2}.
-As with POSI, our results suggest that mBERT outperforms both SpanBERT and E-BERT for the CoLab task as well.
-We also note that SpanBERT performs better than E-BERT, presumably because SpanBERT seeks to learn span representations explicitly.

-In Table~\ref{table:8}, we explore the impact of different ways of representing constituents.
-In particular, we tried mean and max pooling (Mean\_KMeans and Max\_KMeans) over the tokens in the constituents followed by KMeans over the aggregated representation.
-Similar to \citet{drozdov2019unsupervised1}, we note that mean/max pooling followed by clustering does not perform well for constituency labelling.
-Compressing and finetuning the mean-pooled representation using SyntDEC (SyntDEC\_Mean) is also suboptimal for this task.
-We hypothesize that mean/max pooling results in a loss of information about the order of tokens in the constituent whereas the concatenation of first and last words in the constituent retains this information.

-We highlight that even a stacked autoencoder (SAE) over the concatenation of first and last token achieves competitive results but finetuning with SyntDEC improves the result by nearly 3\%.
-This demonstrates that for constituency labelling task also, the transformation to lower dimensions and finetuning to clustering friendly spaces is important for achieving competitive performance.
+In Table~\ref{table:7}, we report the F1 and M1 score of constituency labelling (\colab) over the WSJ test set.
+We represent constituents by concatenating embeddings of the first and last words in the span (where word embeddings are computed by averaging corresponding subword embeddings).
+We observe improvement over \diora \cite{drozdov2019unsupervised1}, a recent unsupervised constituency parsing model, and achieve competitive results to recent variants that improve \diora with discrete representation learning \cite{drozdov2019unsupervised2}.
+Our model and the \diora variants use gold constituents for these experiments.
+We compute F1 metrics for comparing with previous work but also report M1 accuracies.
+As with \posi, our results suggest that \mbert outperforms both \spanbert and \ebert for the \colab task as well.
+We also note that \spanbert performs better than \ebert, presumably because \spanbert seeks to learn span representations explicitly.
+In the Appendix(Table~\ref{table:8}), we explore other ways of representing constituents and note that mean/max pooling followed by clustering does not perform well.
+Compressing and finetuning the mean-pooled representation using \syntdec (\syntdecmean) is also suboptimal.
+We hypothesize that mean/max pooling results in a loss of information about word order in the constituent whereas the concatenation of first and last words retains this information.
+Even a stacked autoencoder (\sae) over the concatenation of first and last token achieves competitive results, but finetuning with \syntdec improves the $F1_{\mu}$ by nearly 4.5\%.
+This demonstrates that for \colab also, the transformation to lower dimensions and finetuning to clustering friendly spaces is important for achieving competitive performance.